 • Having difficulty holding a toothbrush or spoon

-• Finding it difficult to colour, write or use scissors
+• Finding it difficult to draw or use scissors

 Helping Your Child Develop

-It is always recommended to consult your paediatrician or a professional such as a child psychologist to assess your child if you suspect that he or she may be struggling with fine motor development.
-However, there are a few things you can do to help your child improve their fine motor skills, such as encouraging them to:
+It is always recommended to consult an educational psychologist to assess your child if you suspect that he or she may be struggling with fine motor development.
+However, here are a few things you can do at home to help practice fine motor skills:

-• Letting them hold their knives, forks and spoons when they eat
+• Let them hold their knives, forks and spoons when they eat